SEND - Special Educational Needs & Disability

-The process begins with an initial concern and this could be from home or at school .
-This concern will be discussed with the class teacher and SENCo who will suggest ways in which the child can be best supported.
+The process begins with an initial concern and this could be from home or at school.
+This concern will be discussed with the class teacher and SENDCo who will suggest ways in which the child can be best supported.
+The school may raise your concerns with the professional(s) working with the young person (Early Years, Education, Health, EPS or other), plan and implement strategies these services recommend.

 - Quality first teaching